Why study Climate Change with Foundation Year at Liverpool John Moores University?

 Impact of Climate Change on Biological Processes

 This module enables you to examine the key biological processes that are affected in plants and animals due to climate change driven biotic and abiotic stresses.
-This will include examining from biochemical to organismal processes and their link to the environment.
+This includes studying the biochemical and organismal processes and their link to the changes occurring in the environment.

 The Dissertation provides you with the experience of investigating a research topic under the guidance of an academic tutor.

 The aim of this module is to provide you with an opportunity to apply knowledge and skills gained in previous lecture-based modules to a new geographical setting, by carrying out detailed data-collection.
 You will critically evaluate the importance of field-based observations and analyses within the context of the wider literature and develop a wide range of transferable skills in measurement technique, research design, effective communication and group work.

 Advanced Topics in Climate Change